SpeedyZ500/pytest-instructions/README.md

     pip3 install pytest
     ```

+    Now that you have `pytest` installed, you are ready to start writing and running tests.

 ## 2 Create a Test File

 The demo Python class for this instruction is a class named `SongLibrary` that is located in [`demo/song_library/song_library.py`](/demo/song_library/song_library.py).
 It is designed provide functionality to: